 After earning degrees in anthropology, religious studies, and environmental conflict resolution, I moved to San Antonio to pursue a PhD in ecological anthropology at the University of Texas at San Antonio.
 My most recent employment was with the Institute of Texan Cultures at HemisFair Park downtown and Mitchell Lake Audubon Center on the Southside.
 I have a unique background in cultural and natural resource interpretation and management that lends itself well to protecting and celebrating the rich heritage of the head of the San Antonio River.
 My academic interests include perceptions of nature, human-animal relations, and the intersection of spirituality and the environment.
 My personal interests include spending time with my companion animals and family, volunteering with the San Antonio Audubon Society, and learning every day.
-I was thrilled to join the Headwaters team in January.

 I was raised in the Berkshires of Western Massachusetts.
 I received a B.A. in Sociology from Smith College, Northampton, Massachusetts.
 My professional career has been in product development and direct to consumer management for Roots Clothiers, Inc.; J Crew, Inc.; J. Peterman Catalog; Esprit de Corps; and USAA Merchandise Services, Inc. holding positions as product manager, divisional manager, general manager, and vice-president.
 I am a certified Texas Master Naturalist and a Board Member of the Alamo Area Chapter of the Texas Master Naturalist since 2007.
 I am an avid international traveler and wildlife enthusiast.
 I have resided in San Antonio since 2002.